methodphoto/methodphoto/blog/2023-04-17-through-a-different-lens.md

 #### {{page.date}}

-Recently two of my images, *Cave Markings* and *Golden River* have been placed in the smart office space of Jupiter Asset Management.
+Two of my images, *Cave Markings* and *Golden River* were recently placed in the smart office space of Jupiter Asset Management.
 This exhibition was created by J Nash of [Sullen Riot Curation](https://www.instagram.com/sullenriotcuration/), details below…

 ![{{page.title}}](through-a-different-lens.webp "{{page.title}}")